bfolder/orange_web/README.md

 ### Readme

-Orange is a simple task list written in Ruby.
+Orange is a is a simple task list (web) application with multi-user support.
-It's based on Sinatra and utilizes Data Mapper for persistence.
+It's written in Ruby, based on Sinatra and utilizes Data Mapper for persistence.
 There is also an iOS client available [here](https://github.com/bfolder/orange_ios/).

 Run it on your own server or feel free to use it as a base for your own apps.

+Please report bugs and leave comments.

 ### Screenshot